 The Potential of root-derived OM Input to SOC-Poor Soils Regarding Aggregate Formation and C Storage

 A previous experiment using artificial roots (i.e. without mycorrhizal interaction), carried out with soil from the LO site, demonstrated the same phenomena in the subsoil: exudate-induced macroaggregation in conjunction with increased F:B ratio.
 However, this was only the case after the addition of experimentally high doses of artificial root exudates (Baumert et al., 2018).
 In the present experiment, we can show that root-induced macroaggretaion in subsoils driven by fungi also happened in a much more natural system and for differently textured soils.
 The influence of plant roots (i.e. natural rates of exudation, full diversity of rhizodeposits, mycorrhization) triggers shifts in microbial community composition towards fungi and thereby fosters macroaggregation in subsoils.
 Our results show that rhizosphere development has an overall stronger effect in subsoils than in topsoils.
 This can be attributed to the lower amount of OM as compared to OM-rich topsoils.
 In soils with low OM contents, such as subsoils, root influence can favour the physico-chemical protection of OC by either direct sorption to mineral surfaces or occlusion of coarse OM within aggregates (Rasse et al., 2005; Poirier et al., 2014).
 Accordingly , Poirier et al. (2014) observed a greater effect of plant residue addition on the formation of water-stable macroaggregates in subsoil than in topsoil in an incubation study.
 Keidel et al. (2018) found an increase of macroaggregates only in the subsoil due to supposedly higher rhizodeposition after long-term elevated atmospheric CO2 concentrations.
 Also in artificial soils that were incubated with either particulate or dissolved OM, rapid macroaggregate formation within one month of incubation was observed (Bucka et al., 2019).
-Thus, unsaturated soils low in OC tend to react with rapid macroaggregate formation following input of fresh OM (Poirier et al., 2014).
+Thus, water-unsaturated soils low in OC tend to react with rapid macroaggregate formation following input of fresh OM (Poirier et al., 2014).

 Clearly, the present experimental setup did not account for the entire set of subsoil characteristics that differ from surface-near topsoil horizons with respect to e.g. temperature, pressure, and aeration regimes.
 Also the higher root density in our approach might lead to more pronounced effects compared to in-situ subsoils.